catseye/Chrysoberyl/article/Project Dependencies.md

-*   [DOSBox](http://www.dosbox.com/) (written in C++, under the GPL) is an emulator, available for many systems, which simulates both an IBM PC compatible and
+*   [DOSBox](http://www.dosbox.com/) (written in C++, under the GPL) is an emulator, available for many systems, which simulates both an [IBM PC compatible][] and
     MS-DOS on top of it.
 It should be plenty sufficient for running DOS-based software found here.
-*   For a more heavyweight solution, you could install [FreeDOS](http://www.freedos.org/) on a PC emulator such as [QEMU](http://www.qemu-project.org/).
-    (Note that QEMU can actually emulate many more architectures than just the IBM PC.)
+*   There's a good free DOS clone called [FreeDOS](http://www.freedos.org/) which is written in (I'm guessing) C99 and assembler and distributed under the GPL.
+It is not, by itself, an emulator though, and you'll need to run it under an [IBM PC compatible][] emulator such as those listed above.

-For other emulators, specifications, and other resources, see [Blurry Memories of DOS Programming][].
+For more in-depth information on programming for this wonderful operating system, see [Blurry Memories of DOS Programming][].

 Any Cat's Eye Technologies project which claims to need MS-DOS only needs something which emulates MS-DOS sufficiently well.
 This includes both the